bepasty/bepasty-server/docs/source/user-cli.rst

 ==================================
-Using bepasty with non-web clients
+Using Bepasty with non-web clients
 ==================================

 pastebinit
 ==========

-pastebinit is a popular pastebin client (included in debian, ubuntu and maybe elsewhere) that can be configured to work with bepasty:
+pastebinit is a popular pastebin client (included in Debian, Ubuntu and maybe elsewhere) that can be configured to work with Bepasty:

 Configuration